 14. How do you recommend I set expectations with my manager about abilities, boundaries and communication styles?

-A problem in corporate culture today is the ‘one size fits all ‘management approach that flies in the face of diversity and inclusion.
+A problem in corporate culture today is the ‘one size fits all’ management approach that flies in the face of diversity and inclusion.
 Beware the organization that has a culture of “wearing many hats” and “doing anything it takes”.
-You should be able to talk to your manager about your boundaries in different areas – and find agreement on how best to accomplish your responsibilities whilst honoring those boundaries.
+You should be able to talk to your manager about your boundaries in different areas – and find agreement on how best to accomplish your responsibilities while honoring those boundaries.

 In any job interview process, the relationship is a two-way street.
-You are evaluating the company for the “right fit” as much as they are evaluating you.
+You are evaluating the company as much as they are evaluating you.

 By making these values as important as the salary negotiation, we can normalize the expectation that a truly great place to work is a diverse organization that is committed to pursuing inclusion and equity at all levels.